jschappel/ABC-Corp/README.md

 - Further abstract tables using Higher Order Components
 - Create smooth CSS transitions between views and modals

-### Back End:
+#### Back End:
 - Use GraphQL instead of REST as websites API
 - Use Programmed Queries or an ORM for server querying
-- Refactor and Abstract files so that futures additions can be done with ease
+- Refactor and Abstract files so that future additions can be done with ease

 ## Create-React-App Instructions
 Create React App is a pre-built boilerplate for React applications.
 It saves you from having to manually install everything.
 Additional instructions can also be found [here](https://facebook.github.io/create-react-app/docs/getting-started)